palantir/gradle-flexversion/README.md

 		stripRefs << "gerrit/"
 	}

 Flex Version will first check for `FLEX_VERSION_DOMAIN_OVERRIDE`, the tag condition, and then the environment variables `GERRIT_BRANCH` and `BAMBOO_REPO_BRANCH` for a branch value.
-If it finds it in one of the environment variables we passed in, it will strip off the `gerrit/` at the beginning.
+After finding a branch, it will strip off the prefixes in the `stripRefs` list.
 The property `stripRefs` has a default value of `["refs/tags/", refs/heads/", "origin/"]`.
-The order values to `envvarSources` is also the order of priority (decreasing).
+The order of values to `envvarSources` is also the order of priority (decreasing).
 It will pick the first one it finds.

 ## Enforcing certain domains